 "I hope to build on this work in the future and plans include an interfaith climate change dialogue, to raise awareness on an important issue that is of equal responsibility and duty to people of all faiths.

-"It will highlight how we can all work together irrespective of beliefs and fulfill our duty towards care for the Earth."
+"It will highlight how we can all work together irrespective of beliefs and fulfil our duty towards care for the Earth."

 First Minister Carwyn Jones said: "This is Wales ' chance to say thank you on behalf of those who have benefited from the actions of our recipients, many of whom have shown immense courage in changing attitudes and in standing up for what decent people believe to be the right course of action.